nashkevin/Shape-Shmup/README.md

 You can also run the unit tests with the command `mvn test`.

+To package the source code into a .war file, use `mvn package` (aliased to `make build`).
+You can run the .war file using the jetty-runner jar, which is automatically downloaded whenever you run `mvn package`.
+You can run jetty-runner with the command `java -jar target/dependency/jetty-runner.jar target/*.war` (aliased to `make runjar`).

 ## Credits
 Here is a comprehensive list of the pre-existing APIs, libraries, and other technologies that make our game possible.